This is a variation of my Cinnamon-Pecan Granola recipe.

 ½ cup raisins

-Preheat oven to 300º F. Combine the oats, walnuts, sunflower seeds, pumpkin seeds, chia seeds, cinnamon and salt in a bowl; mix well.
+Preheat oven to 300º F. Combine the oats, pecans, almonds, coconut, sunflower seeds, pumpkin seeds, chia seeds, cinnamon and salt in a bowl; mix well.
 Add the maple syrup, melted oil and vanilla; stir together until well combined.
 Spread the mixture in a thin layer on a baking sheet and bake for 10–15 minutes, until lightly toasted.
 Remove from oven and cool.
 Mix in the raisins and toss to combine.
 Enjoy!

 Health Benefit of Oats